dianafreeman/FTC-merger-notification-lookup/ReadMe.md

 npm run server
 ```

-**Checkpoint, if you're a hero!** Open Postman, or any other API testing environment, and navigate to `http:/localhost:9000/data`.
+**Checkpoint!**  Open Postman, or any other API testing environment, and navigate to `http:/localhost:9000/data`.
 You should get a JSON response.

-To run the server and launch the app in one fell swoop, you can run
+**To run the server and launch the app in one fell swoop,** you can run

 ```
 npm run everything
 ```

-**Checkpoint!** Open Postman, or any other API testing environment, and navigate to `http:/localhost:9000/data`.
-You should get a JSON response.

 ## Automated Tests